vuejs/vitepress/docs/config/app-configs.md

 Whether to enable dark mode or not.

-- If the option is set to `true`, the theme will be defined by the browser's preferred color scheme.
+- If the option is set to `true`, the default theme will be determined by the user's preferred color scheme.
-- If the option is set to `dark`, the theme will default to `.dark`, unless the user manually toggles the theme.
+- If the option is set to `dark`, the theme will be dark by default, unless the user manually toggles it.
 - If the option is set to `false`, users will not be able to toggle the theme.

 It also injects inline script that tries to read users settings from local storage by `vitepress-theme-appearance` key and restores users preferred color mode.